By Evan Pillsbury on Nov 1, 2018 3:55:43 PM

 Getting Into Compliance

-Before submitting your OIC, you must be tax compliant.
+Before submitting your OIC and offer amount, you must be tax compliant.
 If you are not in compliance by the time the OIC is submitted, the IRS will return it.
 The returning of an OIC does not mean it has been denied.
 It simply means there are certain things that need to be done before the IRS will review the OIC.

 To be in compliance you must have filed all required tax returns (the IRS looks at the past ten years but, it is advisable to file all tax returns even past the ten year look-back period) and be current on all estimated tax payments if required to make them (for the current tax year).
 In cases where you have not filed tax returns for several years, the IRS may have already filed substitute returns for you, which act as filed returns.
 As for estimated tax payments, this would be for those who are self-employed, receive alimony, or are not having enough in taxes withheld from their income.